 The following tables set forth the line items in the consolidated statements of earnings data both in dollars and as a percentage of net sales.
 The tables also set forth the percentage change of the data as compared to the prior year.
 We have calculated all percentages based on actual data, but percentage columns may not add due to rounding.
 Individual line items of our consolidated statements of earnings may not be directly comparable to those of our competitors, as statement of earnings classification of certain expenses may vary by company.
-The results of operations of Ben Sherman and the Tommy Bahama Group are included in our consolidated statements of earnings from the respective dates of the acquisitions.
+The results of operations of Ben Sherman and the Tommy Bahama Group are included in our consolidated statements of the acquisitions.